 It is often difficult to know how and what to communicate during times of change.
 The key is to help employees manage the transition well and for leaders to create a safe environment, provide consistent communication and effective dialogue that engages employees in conversation.
-To gain support for a change, employees must feel safe to express their thoughts honestly even when they disagree.
-Communication is a challenge even without changing business environments...to meet the challenge, prepare for and face uncertainty through dialogue.
+To gain support for a change, employees must feel safe to express their thoughts honestly, even when they disagree.
+Communication is a challenge, especially during times of dynamic, changing business environments.
+To meet the challenge, prepare for and face uncertainty through dialogue.